These “creative seeds” are a great to warm-up, de-stress or generate new ideas for paintings.

 Repetitive motions can help induce a meditative state.
 Some people find it soothing to fill an area with small pencil strokes or circles or other repeating patterns.
 Some find the process of shading an area with colored pencils or crayons relaxing.
 Don’t feel compelled to fill the page—that’s usually where “soothing” gives way to “boring and onerous”.
 If there are times you find this sort of repetition appealing, you can use it to create Seeds for later work.
 If you find it stultifying, don’t force yourself.

-You can plant these Creative Seeds in your journal any time.
-This is a good way to stay connected to your journaling routine in times when you are feeling depleted.
+You can plant these Creative Seeds any time.
+This is a good way to stay connected to your creative routine in times when you are feeling depleted.
 You don’t need to fill the page (not even close!) and you don’t need to think or plan.
 You can start with a feeling or a thought, and put down anything that seems to flow from that feeling or thought.

 Later, when you are working on a different activity, you may find part of a page that seems somehow connected, and use that Creative Seed as a starting point for the day’s work.